parse-community/docs/_includes/flutter/getting-started.md

 # Getting Started

-To user the parse in your project flutter, start adding the dependecy in your project:
+To use the parse in your project flutter, start adding the dependency in your project:

 You can run flutter command directly in your terminal: